habuka036/wakame-vdc-wiki/en/install-guide.md

     DNS1=8.8.8.8
     DELAY=0

 Next we need to attach `eth0` to the bridge.
-Create the file `/etc/sysconfig/network-scripts/ifcfg-eth0` with the following contents.
+Modify the file `/etc/sysconfig/network-scripts/ifcfg-eth0` with the following contents.

-**Remark:** If your machine's network interface is called `eth1` or something else, make sure to reflect that in the file name.
+**Remark:** If your machine's network interface is called `eth1`, `wlan0` or something else, make sure to edit its file instead. (e.g. ifcfg-eth1, ifcfg-wlan0, etc.) Also make sure to modify the *DEVICE=* line accordingly

     DEVICE="eth0"
     ONBOOT="yes"